 “Next week we celebrate the day we left the Nile.”

-Elijah’s brother, Nathan, poked him in the ribs and looked sideways at the camel puller.
+Elijah’s brother, Nathan, poked him in the ribs.
+“Wait for it.”
+He looked sideways at the camel puller.

 “The Nile?
 When were you at the Nile?”